Here is a useful link: 8 Tips for Shooting Modern Super 8

 Discounts and Packages

 When you have finished shooting, send the exposed rolls of film to our Burbank facility (2805 w.
 Magnolia Blvd.
-Burbank, CA 91505) along with a filled-out “work order” and “digital mastering” form specifying the details required for the transfer, and the paperwork/receipt for the film package.
+Burbank, CA 91505) along with a filled-out Sprocket order form.

 After the film has been scanned, you may pick it up or arrange to have it shipped back to you.